christiantroyandrada/vue-news/README.md

-# h5-test
+# vue-news

-This template should help get you started developing with Vue 3 in Vite.
+This is Vue News app built using Vue3, custom CSS, and bundled by Vite.

 ## Recommended IDE Setup